interactions-py/interactions.py/docs/migration.rst

 A new big change in this release is the ``get` utility method.
 It allows you to no longer use ``**await bot._http...``.

-You can get more information by reading the :ref:`get-documentation <get:the-get-utility-method>`
+You can get more information by reading the :ref:`get-documentation <get>`